Statue of Edward Colston: Reinterpretation, possible replacement and permanent display

 On 4 August 2021, planning inspector J. P. Sargent dismissed an appeal against the city council's refusal to grant a temporary permission to reinstate, for a period of two years, Marc Quinn's statue of Jen Reid.
 He stated that, because no consent had been given for the Colston statue to be removed, it remained, in law, part of the whole monument and could be returned to its plinth.
 He stated that the "special architectural and historic interest" of the monument, which had resulted in it being listed, was partly based on the quality of the design of the statue and that "to replace it with a statue of someone else would appreciably undermine the Monument’s historic integrity."

 On 3 February 2022, the We Are Bristol History Commission recommended, following public consultation, that the toppled and defaced Colston statue should be put on display in the city's museum, in its existing state, and presented in a "nuanced, contextualised and engaging way".
 They recommended that temporary artworks should be placed on the remaining plinth, with "periods of intentional emptiness".

+In March 2024, the statue, in its defaced state, went on permanent display in Bristol's M Shed museum, as part of an exhibit about protest.
+On 20 November 2024, the council development control committee agreed the wording of a new plaque to be affixed to the empty plinth, removing any mention of Colston as a "city benefactor", saying:

+The plaque was installed on 17 April 2025.